maindconsultingservices/google_twitter_scraper/README.md

 **Note:** These limits are enforced within the application.
 External services (Google, LinkedIn, or target websites) may impose stricter rate limits or block repeated requests if the thresholds are exceeded.

-## Conclusion
-This API provides a unified interface for interacting with Twitter, performing Google searches (with optional site restrictions and time-based filtering), scraping web pages, searching for job candidates on LinkedIn, and sending emails via Sendgrid efficiently.
-With Redis integration, the application supports distributed rate limiting and caching, making it more scalable and capable of handling higher volumes of requests while maintaining low-latency responses.

 ## LinkedIn Authentication

 The LinkedIn job scraping functionality requires an authenticated LinkedIn session.
 To set this up: